ska-telescope/developer.skatelescope.org/src/tools/skao-bar-migration-guidelines.rst

 Downloading Artefacts
 ---------------------

-1. Instead of using a harcoded path, use the BAR API to download an artefact by its name and version using example: :ref:`bar_api_example_get_name_tag`
+1. Instead of using a hardcoded path, use the BAR API to download an artefact by its name and version using example: :ref:`bar_api_example_get_name_tag`
 2. In case you want to download a specific asset (file) from the artefact instead of all the assets as a zip file, you can use the BAR API to download a specific asset directly using example: :ref:`bar_api_example_get_asset`

 Uploading artefacts